ministryofjustice/send-legal-mail-to-prisons-api/README.md

 `kubectl create job --from=cronjob/send-legal-mail-to-prisons-api-cjsm-directory manual-cjsm-directory-triggered`

-## Authorisation via Magic Link (CJSM users)
+## Authorisation via One Time Code (CJSM users)

-For the `create barcode` user story we verify users by sending a magic link to their CJSM email account.
+For the `create barcode` user story we verify users by sending a one time code to their CJSM email account.
 Once the user clicks the link we issue a JWT giving the user authorisation to use the create barcode function.

 ### Signing the JWT

-In order to sign the JWT generated for Magic Link users there are private/public keys saved in configuration properties `app.jwt.private-key` and `app.jwt.public-key`.
+In order to sign the JWT generated for One Time Code users there are private/public keys saved in configuration properties `app.jwt.private-key` and `app.jwt.public-key`.

 A different public/private keypair is required locally and for each deployment environment.